alirezaahmadiveshki/library-management/README.md

 first try:
-i tried using raw text files and not the modules and libraries like csv moudle and files or pandas library. it was harer that common approach. in addition, this project was a great practice of OOP and for writing "classes.py" module i gained a great experience and a wider overview for OOP
+i tried using raw text files and not the modules and libraries like csv moudle and files or pandas library. it was harder that common approach. in addition, this project was a great practice of OOP and for writing "classes.py" module i gained a great experience and a wider overview for OOP